 You crave sugar due to possible gut dysbiosis, digestive dysfunction, a need for hydrochloric acid and pancreatic enzymes, hidden food allergies or possible yeast overgrowth.
 Why?
 It could very likely be due to sugar in the first place.
 Anyone on a highly refined diet consuming a lot of sugars/carbs can expect to find some gut health issues.
 A Paleo or GAPS dietary template can be very helpful in reducing the cravings.
 An elimination diet, probioitcs, supplemental hydrochloric acid, digestive/pancreatic enzymes or B vitamins could all be supportive as well.
 Getting the sugar out of the diet will be the first step on your road to recovery.
 Working with a practitioner or someone trained in nutrition may be a very good idea as well, to help you trouble shoot which aspect of gut health to focus on, and which testing you may need to get.

 I am all too aware of how much of a problem sugar cravings create for my clients.
 I’ve written in the past about tips that can help with sugar cravings, as well as touched on a few today.
 Will power alone is not enough.
 Support through education, dietary shifts and supplement regimes can go a long way to nix those cravings.
 Possible blood work and testing can additionally help to root out the deeper reasons why you crave sugar.
-Come join me in March as I teach a 6 week online course called; ‘Get Healthy To Lose Weight‘.
+Come join me in my online course; ‘Get Healthy To Lose Weight‘.
 Learn how to detox the sugar in your life, stop cravings, eat healthfully without deprivation and shed some pounds while you’re at it!

 Affiliate links are used where appropriate, which allow me to earn a small commission on your sale.
 This does not affect your price at all and is a cost of doing business for the affiliate companies.
 The monies earned from those commissions are like a tip at a restaurant and help support the maintenance of the website and free content.
 Shop on Amazon?
 There’s a handy Amazon.com search box over in the right-hand side bar you can click through to shop on Amazon.
 You’ll get the very same prices, plus a portion of what you spend will support this site.
 Thank you!